- Vendor Eligibility

 (i) deliberately destroying, falsifying, altering or concealing evidence material to the investigation or making false statements to investigators in order to materially impede a Bank investigation into allegations of a corrupt, fraudulent, coercive or collusive practice; and/or threatening, harassing or intimidating any party to prevent it from disclosing its knowledge of matters relevant to the investigation or from pursuing the investigation; or

 (m) Vendor.
-Means any legal entity, including its affiliates, that directly or indirectly (for example, through an affiliate, prime contractor, or subcontractor) submits offers for or reasonably may be expected to submit offers for a Bank Group contract or is awarded a Bank Group contract.
+Means any legal entity, including its affiliates, that directly or indirectly (for example, through an affiliate, prime contractor, or subcontractor) submits offers for or reasonably may be expected to submit offers for a World Bank Group contract or is awarded a World Bank Group contract.

 3. General Standards

-3.1 To be deemed a responsible vendor with whom the Bank Group will conduct business, a vendor:
+3.1 To be deemed a responsible vendor with whom the World Bank Group will conduct business, a vendor:

 (a) Must have adequate financial resources to perform the contract (or the ability to obtain those resources);